-Howdy, thanks for dropping in on my review!
+Howdy, thanks for dropping in on my Insiders Cash Club review!

-Simply put, the Insiders Cash Club is just another dirty product making outlandish claims. *YAWN*
+Simply put, it’s just another dirty product making outlandish claims. *YAWN*

 Sadly, the only thing that’s waiting for you on the inside is utter disappointment.

-If you wanna know why it’s much safer to stay on the OUTSIDE of this so-called “cash club” and keep it at arm’s length, then jump into this honest review!
+If you wanna know why it’s safer to stay on the OUTSIDE of this so-called “cash club” and keep it at arm’s length, then jump into THIS review…

 Name: Insiders Cash Club (ICC).